 Please contact the environmental health section on (08) 8408 0400 for further information or visit the Department of Health website.

 The Government of South Australia provides an online immunisation calculator for parents to ensure their children are receiving all the Australian standard vaccines.
+Read more about changes to immunisation requirements for Early Childhood Services.

 For Hepatitis A or the Combined Hepatitis A and B (Twinrix) vaccine, please contact council at least seven days before the clinic to ensure availability.
 Hepatitis B vaccines are also available.